Neotys-Labs/helm-dynamic-infrastructure/nlweb-dynamic-infrastructure-user/README.md

 # Neoload Web dynamic infrastructure user

 # Introduction

 This chart deploys user credentials to use Neoload Web Dynamic infrastructure on a kubernetes cluster.
+Details chapter explain what this chart create in the Kubernetes cluster.

 ## Prerequisites